-More recent highlights include twice winning the FIS Junior World Championships (2012 and 2014) and claiming third at the FIS Snowboard Halfpipe World Championship in Kreischberg, Austria.
+More recent highlights include twice winning the FIS Junior World Championships (2012 and 2014) and claiming third at the FIS Snowboard Halfpipe World Championship in Kreischberg, Austria in 2015.